-Modern organizations are finding that traditional spreadsheets alone cannot keep up with the demands of complex, collaborative work.
-Today’s teams need solutions that combine automation, visibility, and real-time collaboration while reducing manual work and unifying data across projects and departments.
+Modern organizations are discovering that traditional spreadsheets alone cannot keep up with the demands of collaborative, cross-departmental work.
+Teams need platforms that go beyond rows and columns — solutions that integrate automation, real-time collaboration, and centralized data while reducing manual work, improving transparency, and supporting scalable workflows.

 Key takeaways